DickTurpin-highwayman/lost-isotopes/index.md

 # The loss of the dangerous isotopes was never reported to the authorities !

-# The police may well have been unaware of the seriousness of the situation at the time of their recovery
+# The police were unaware of the seriousness of the situation at the time of their recovery

 {% include figure.html img="jaso-david-graduation.jpg" alt="intro image here" caption="jasmine & david at jasmines'graduation" width="50%" %}